fabionobre/pomodoro-ionic/README.md

 # pomodoro-ionic
-An implementation of pomodoro timmer in Ionic.
+An implementation of pomodoro timer using Ionic.